henesy/gopaste/README.md

 __Simple command line pastebin-esque site for personal use.__

+## Dependencies

-Using Gorilla Toolkit [Mux](http://www.gorillatoolkit.org/pkg/mux) for routing.
+Vendoring Gorilla [Mux](http://www.gorillatoolkit.org/pkg/mux) for routing.

 ## Build

- - `go build`
+ - `go build -mod=vendor`

 ## Usage

+Upload myfile.txt and receive the URL back.

-`cat file-to-upload.txt | curl -F 'paste=<-' http://your-site`
+	cat myfile.txt | curl -F 'paste=<-' http://your-site

-I like to add ``` | xargs firefox``` to the end to open it in firefox
+You can add ` | xargs firefox` to the end to open it in firefox, etc.

 A plaintext response is served.

+The landing page provides a man(1)-style manual page for reference by users.

 ## Thanks

 Thanks for http://sprunge.us for the idea which I shamelessly copied.

 Thanks to Gorilla Toolkit for the awesome Golang http extensions.